chevere/workflow/README.md

 ### With asynchronous jobs

-Use function `async` to create an asynchronous job, which runs in parallel non-blocking.
+Use function `async` to create an asynchronous job, which runs non-blocking.

 In the example below a Workflow describes an image creation procedure for multiple image sizes.